Privacy Notice

 Your right to appeal

-If you are not satisfied by our response to your concerns, you may lodge a complaint to the Information Commissioner’s Office (ICO) who is the regulator for data protection issues.
+If you are not satisfied by our response to your concerns, you may lodge a complaint to the Information Commissioner’s Office (ICO) as the regulator for data protection issues.
 They will investigate your complaint and decide about what we need to do.
+You can find out how to make a complaint here: https://ico.org.uk/make-a-complaint/.

-Through the above link you can contact them through their live chat or their online form.
-Alternatively, you can call them on 03031231113
+Through the above link, you can contact them through their live chat or their online form.
+Alternatively, you can call them on 0303 123 1113.